ucluster/ucluster/README.md

 Step 3: `boolean isAbout(Point point)`: checks which lifecycle step this concerns are cares about

-Step 4: `void effect(Record record, String propertyPath)`: handle the logic when concern effects
+Step 4: `void effect(Record record, String path)`: handle the logic when concern effects

 Step 5: `Object configuration();`: provide configuration of this validator